-Banff Park Lodge has kindly provided Extremely Reduced Rates for a small number of rooms for this event so hurry before these rooms are sold out!!
-To get this rate: call their reservations department at 403-762-4433 option 2 – from 8:30 am – 5:00 Pm available from Sunday to Saturday.
+Banff Park Lodge has kindly provided Extremely Reduced Rates for a small number of rooms for this event.
+If rooms are still available, you can get this rate by calling their reservations department at 403-762-4433 option 2 – from 8:30 am – 5:00 Pm available from Sunday to Saturday.
 After office hours, their Front desk team will be able to help.
 Please quote the Block ID # 265972 (under Beyond the Cycle of Trauma Institute)

 Learning Objectives for the Banff & Beyond 102: By the end of this 23 hour course, participants will be able to:

-Agenda and Learning Objectives for Each Section: -- download this:Agenda Banff & Beyond 102_final copy.pdf
+Agenda and Learning Objectives for Each Section: -- download this:Agenda 102 Corrected.pdf

 Times and Locations for Each Section of this Course: (*note, the free hot lunch for attendees is a bonus and not part of the registration fee.
 We will not have the means to provide for any special dietary restrictions.
 The meal will be pork & shellfish free)